souvik84/SwiftNav_V1/README.md

 -  Progression of best values against iterations
 -  Progression of current values against iterations
 -  Progression of step-size against iterations

+Users can change "your_function_name" to any function they want to execute.
+For eg -- to run the Ackley function, simply replace "your_function_name" with "ackley".